The principal aim of our research is the design and synthesis of novel molecules with the aim of developing new cancer drugs.

-The last 5–10 years have seen a dramatic change in the development of new anti-cancer drugs.
-There has been a move away from cytotoxic agents which acted by damaging the DNA of all cells.
-These agents—still widely used in a clinical setting—rely on the fact that cancer cells replicate much more rapidly than normal cells and so are more susceptible to such toxic agents.
+Cytotoxic agents, which act by damaging the DNA of all cells, rely on the fact that cancer cells replicate more rapidly than normal cells and so are more susceptible to such toxic agents.
 Unfortunately, these drugs lead to wide ranging and debilitating side-effects.

-The multidisciplinary nature of drug discovery makes it a challenging and rewarding arena to work in, as in addition to specialist chemistry knowledge and skills we have to possess an understanding of the biology involved.
+The multidisciplinary nature of drug discovery makes it a challenging and rewarding arena to work in, as in addition to specialist chemistry knowledge and skills, we have to possess and/or develop an understanding of the pharmacokinetics and biology involved.
 The strong and effective interaction between chemistry and biology within the Unit puts us at the forefront of academic drug discovery.